 The merchants and entertainers were mostly located on Sensoji Okuyama (浅草寺奥山), the entertainment district behind the temple.
 Between 1688 and 1735, neighborhood merchants were allowed to open their shops in the approach to the temple as well.
 The shops were so successful that they developed special products called Asakusa Meibutsu (浅草名物).
-These included Asakusa Nori (sheets of edible seaweed), Asakusashi (浅草紙, a kind of paper), Tondari Hanetari (small toys that jumped, see image on the right), and Fusayoji (房楊枝), fairly large tufted toothpicks made from willow trees or shrubs and used to clean the teeth as an early version of the toothbrush.
+These included Asakusa Nori (sheets of edible seaweed), Asakusashi (浅草紙, a kind of paper), Tondari Hanetari (small mechanical toys that jump), and Fusayoji (房楊枝), fairly large tufted toothpicks made from willow trees or shrubs and used to clean the teeth as an early version of the toothbrush.

 Many shops employed beautiful women to attract customers.
 Some of these kanban musume (literally “billboard girls”) became quite celebrated in Edo (current Tokyo).
-Famous woodblock artists like Suzuki Harunobu (鈴木春信, 1724-1770) and Kitagawa Utamaro (喜多川歌麿, ca. 1753-1806) even created ukiyoe of them.
-Especially famous was O-Fuji (お藤), a kanban musume of the fusayoji shop Yanagiya (柳屋) seen in the ukiyoe on the left (楊枝屋お藤 by Suzuki Harunobu).
-She was one of three famous bijin (beautiful women) of the Meiwa Era (明和, 1764-1772).2
+Famous woodblock artists like Suzuki Harunobu (鈴木春信, c.
+1725–1770) and Kitagawa Utamaro (喜多川歌麿, ca. 1753–1806) even created ukiyoe of them.

 In 1885 (Meiji 18), brick shops were built, the first modern nakamise at Asakusa.
 Merchants to enter the nakamise were selected by lottery, and all other shops were removed from the temple grounds.

-The shops were destroyed during the Great Kanto Earthquake of 1923, but they were rebuilt in concrete in 1925.
-These were in their turn destroyed during the aerial bombing of Tokyo in 1945 and rebuilt after the end of the war.
+The shops were destroyed during the Great Kanto Earthquake of 1923 (Taisho 12), but they were rebuilt in concrete in 1925 (Taisho 14).
+These were in their turn destroyed during the aerial bombing of Tokyo in 1945 (Showa 20) and rebuilt after the end of the war.

 The shops are still there and still attract huge crowds, although now more foreign tourists than Japanese.